Self-Employed Retirement Plans Pomona, CA

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA serves as a retirement savings option that allows self-employed individuals to set aside a portion of their self-employment income.
-Contributions are strictly employer contributions an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions beyond the 25% you (the employer) have designated.
+Plan Overview: The Simplified Employee Pension IRA is a retirement plan that enables those who are self-employed to contribute a percentage of their net earnings.
+Contributions must come from an employer, so, as a independent business owner, you (the employee) cannot make additional contributions beyond the 25% you (the employer) have designated.
 If you have employees, you must contribute the same amount for them as you do for yourself.
-You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-A SEP IRA works well for entrepreneurs facing cycles of high revenue and low revenue.
-Compared to other retirement options, SEP IRAs don’t have the high fees associated with starting or maintaining other plans.
+You have the flexibility to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+A SEP IRA is a good option for businesses that experience periods of inconsistent earnings.
+Compared to other retirement options, SEP IRAs lack the high fees associated with starting or maintaining other plans.

 • 25% of compensation, or